alexbotha/python-p3-conclusion-to-python-fundamentals/README.md

 - How to execute code using the Python shell.
 - Python's many data types.
 - Common errors and Exceptions in Python.
-- How Python handles sccope and organizes code blocks using indentation.
+- How Python handles scope and organizes code blocks using indentation.
 - How to control flow using functions, conditionals, and loops.

 Python shares many similarities with JavaScript, but it presents many added